Head of Online Medical Content

 As previously mentioned, access to aftercare is quite limited.
 For example, if you need your devices adjusted, you'll have to return to a Specsavers dispenser.

 Although Ampifon is an Italian company, it has established a strong presence in the UK and now operates in 18 countries worldwide.
-Their headquarters is based in Milan, with a UK office located in Manchester.
+Their headquarters are based in Milan, with a UK office located in Manchester.

 Currently, Ampifon runs around 200 centres across the UK and employs approximately 100 dispensers.
 Like Hidden Hearing, they offer a home visiting service, though it's important to note that this service isn't available in all areas of the UK.

 Ampifon entered the UK hearing aid market in 2006 through its acquisition of Ultravox, which owns brands like Amplivox, Ultratone, Sietech, and Hearing Health.
-While they don’t have ties to any specific hearing aid manufacturer, they’ve built a strong working relationship with Resound over the years.

 As a result, most of the hearing aids they sell are from Resound.
 To put things into perspective, around 11% of their customers opt for Widex, while approximately 19% choose Phonak hearing aids.

-Price is often one of the biggest misunderstandings surrounding hearing aids, with many people thinking they’re simply too costly.
 In reality, the cost varies based on factors such as the severity of your hearing loss, your budget, your lifestyle, and whether features like advanced technology and connectivity matter to you.

 For instance, when we assess your hearing, review the results, and take your specific needs into account, we may find that you don’t require high-spec or feature-packed devices.
 If that’s the case, we’ll recommend hearing aids that are a perfect fit for you.